 1. Validate which sites within these areas should be rezoned.

-Not all land within the selected areas will be rezoned.
+Not all land within the selected areas are proposed for rezoning.
 The intent is to focus on sites that have the greatest redevelopment potential, such as those located directly along corridors or within close proximity to mass transit.

 2. Determine which new standard zones to rezone the chosen sites to in order to catalyze demand and investment in alignment with The City Plan direction.

-Once engagement and the required supporting technical studies and analysis are complete, the City will apply to rezone targeted sites within the 5 selected Priority Growth Areas.
+Now that engagement and the required supporting technical studies and analysis are complete, the City is applying to rezone targeted sites within the 5 selected Priority Growth Areas.

-The most appropriate higher-density standard zones that align with the direction in The City Plan and district plans will be recommended.
+The most appropriate higher-density standard zones that align with the direction in The City Plan and district plans are being recommended.